Rapid89tech/Skillslaunch/CourseDocuments/Entrepreneurship  - Version 3.md

 Angel investors and venture capitalists (VCs) provide capital for equity, offering funds and strategic guidance.
 Angels, typically wealthy individuals, invest R50,000–R500,000 in early-stage startups, like a tech app, adding mentorship and industry contacts.
 VCs manage pooled funds, investing millions in scalable businesses, expecting high returns and control, such as board seats.
 Both enhance credibility but dilute ownership and impose growth pressure.
 A pitch deck showcasing R20,000 monthly sales attracts investors, aligning with high-growth ambitions.

-Angels might fund R100,000 for a startup’s prototype, offering retail connections, while VCs could inject R2M for market expansion, demanding 20% equity.
+Angels might fund R100,000 for a startup's prototype, offering retail connections, while VCs could inject R2M for market expansion, demanding 20% equity.
 Investors boost credibility, attracting further funding, but equity loss reduces control.
 A pitch deck highlighting 500 users or early traction draws interest.
 Networking at startup incubators and transparency about risks, like supply chain costs, are key.
 Complex agreements and exit expectations, like a 5-year IPO, add pressure.
 This funding suits scalable ventures, balancing capital with strategic autonomy for rapid market penetration.

 ### **Loans and Grants**